Terrorism and Travel

 Terror attacks occur at home and abroad, but there is no evidence to suggest that Americans are less safe abroad than they are here in the U.S. In fact, the leading cause of death for college-age individuals in the States is the same abroad: a motor-vehicle accident.

-According to the latest figures available from the State Department, 250 Americans died abroad in car, bus or motorcycle accidents between June 2016 and June 2017.
-Only 10 of the 899 total deaths that occurred during that period were the result of terrorist action.
-(For more information visit the U.S. Department of State (DOS): Reports and Statistics: U.S. Citizens Deaths Overseas).
+According to the latest figures available from the State Department, 616 Americans died non-natural deaths abroad iin 2022 according to the U.S. Department of State.
+Of the total deaths abroad, 177 died in car, bus or motorcycle accidents.
+Only two deaths were the result of terrorist action.
+(For more information visit the U.S. Department of State (DOS): Reports and Statistics: U.S. Citizens Deaths Overseas.

 Nonetheless, we recognize that Northwestern travelers have real concerns about their security abroad, especially in Europe, where we have seen terrorist attacks at major events, tourist sites, restaurants, commercial centers and transportation hubs.

 To reduce one’s chances of being exposed to such risks and in keeping with best travel practices, Northwestern travelers are encouraged to:

 - Exercise vigilance in public places – identify multiple exits, monitor your possessions and alert authorities to unaccompanied bags or suspicious individuals

 - Exit and enter buses, trains and subways quickly (do not loiter)

 - Keep abreast of local news; follow the guidance of local authorities